Category: Pharmaceuticals and Biotechnology

 Universal system for scalable expression and purification of proteins

-Researcher: Prof. Arnon Henn
+Researcher: Associate Prof. Arnon Henn

 There is a critical need for common technology for the robust production protein-based therapeutic drugs for vaccines and diagnostics, as well as for supporting alternative protein industry, including cultured meat and cultured milk.
 Despite the introduction of Insulin some four...